Clapzzy/VoiceChat/README.md

 ## Running it

 You’ll need Node.js and Go installed.
-Frontend runs on React dev server, backend is just `go run server.go`.
+Frontend runs on vite and if you want to run the development server you would need to use `sudo npm run dev`, backend is just `go run server.go`.
 Messages and voice signaling go through WebSockets, actual voice is peer-to-peer.

 -----